JerryPlain/autonomous_driving_ros/src/perception/README_Perception.md

 # Perception Module by Shijie Zhou

-This package implements the perception pipeline for the autonomous driving project.
-It processes depth images from the Unity simulator, generates 3D point clouds, and builds an OctoMap-based occupancy grid for downstream modules like planning and control.
+Overview: Perception Module for Autonomous Driving This module implements a complete perception pipeline for our ROS-based autonomous driving system with Unity simulation.
+It receives depth images from a virtual camera, generates 3D point clouds, constructs a 3D OctoMap, and projects it into a 2D occupancy grid (/projected_map) for downstream planning and navigation.

+The key contributions of this module include:

+✅ Coordinate Frame Setup: Built a full TF tree using static_transform_publisher to connect vehicle (OurCar/INS) with onboard sensors (Depth, RGB, Semantic cameras).

+✅ Depth-to-PointCloud Conversion: Converted raw depth images from Unity into ROS-compliant point clouds (/depth/points) using depth_image_proc/point_cloud_xyz via nodelets.

+✅ 3D + 2D Map Construction: Integrated octomap_server to build 3D voxel maps and enabled real-time 2D projection with height filtering.

+✅ TF Timestamp Fix: Resolved OctoMap synchronization issues by replacing hand-written TF broadcasters with tf2’s static publishers (with valid timestamps).

+✅ RViz Visualization: Provided recommended visualization setup for TF, 3D point cloud, OctoMap, and 2D occupancy grid.

+✅ System Robustness: Resolved nodelet manager conflicts, ensured frame alignment, and tuned OctoMap parameters for stable map generation.

+✅ Team Integration Ready: Produced /projected_map in nav_msgs/OccupancyGrid format with real-time updates and vehicle-centric frame, directly usable by the navigation stack.

+This module is verified to work in real time with the Unity simulator and is ready to be integrated with motion planning, SLAM, or control modules.

 ## Working Solution & Complete Workflow